Terence Williams Lab

 Dr. Tiantian Cui, M.D., Ph.D., graduated from Binzhou Medical University in 2005.
 In 2008, she attained her master’s degree and completed her residency in the Radiation Oncology Department at Sun Yat-sen University Cancer Center.
 With a Ph.D. scholarship from the Interdisciplinary Center for Clinical Research (IZKF, Germany), Dr. Cui joined Professor Iver Petersen's group at Fiedrich-Schiller University.

-She attained her Ph.D. summa cum laude in 2011, working on the role of desmosome membrane proteins in human cancers.
+She earned her Ph.D. summa cum laude in 2011, working on the role of desmosome membrane proteins in human cancers.
 Her expertise lies in understanding molecular mechanisms of cancer initiation, progression and therapeutic resistance.
 Dr. Cui’s long research goal is to improve personalized cancer treatment by developing innovative and targeted strategies that result in better patient outcomes.

 Veronica Castro-Aceituno, Ph.D., R.D.N., graduated from San Carlos de Guatemala University and became a registered dietitian nutritionist in 2013.
 With a scholarship from the National Secretariat of Science and Technology of Guatemala, she joined Professor Deok-Chun Yang's laboratory.
 In 2018, she attained her Ph.D. by investigating the anti-cancer mechanism of various nanoparticles derived from oriental medicinal plants at Kyung Hee University in South Korea.
 Later, she joined Professor Young-Han Song's team at Hallym University as a postdoctoral researcher.